MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach-infrastructure.md

 Read more about the Zero Trust adoption cycle in the [Zero Trust adoption framework overview](zero-trust-adoption-overview.md).

-For the "Prevent or reduce business damage from a breach" business scenario, see:
+For more information about the "Prevent or reduce business damage from a breach" business scenario, see:

 - The [overview](prevent-reduce-business-damage-breach.md)
 - The additional elements of [implementing threat protection and XDR](prevent-reduce-business-damage-breach-threat-protection.md)